History of nudity: Gender distinctions in public behavior

 Public swimming pools in the United States were the product of municipal reform movements beginning in the mid-19th century.
 In New York City, municipal baths and pools were first opened in 1870 not only to improve the health of the inhabitants of tenements, but to control the use of the waterfront by men and boys who violated Victorian norms by behaving boisterously and swimming nude where women might see them from passing boats.
-This effort had mixed effect, with boys continuing to swim nude in rivers into the 1930s; preferring unsupervised play to rule-bound recreation.
+This effort had mixed effect, with boys continuing to swim nude in rivers into the 1930s, preferring unsupervised play to rule-bound recreation.
 Civic leaders had not intended pools to be used for recreation, but for health and sporting activities, which were male only.
 Initially, working-class men and boys swam in the nude, as had previously been customary in lakes and rivers.
 Only later were days set aside for use of baths and pools by women.

-From 1860 to 1937 men in the UK and America were often required to wear suits that covered the upper torso when swimming where women were present.
+From 1860 to 1937, men in the UK and America were often required to wear suits that covered the upper torso when swimming where women were present.
 Early swimsuits made of knitted wool made swimming difficult.
 In many places, gender segregation was maintained where recreational activities were deemed unladylike, such as particular beaches, rivers, lakes and swimming pools.
 In England from 1900 to 1919, women were forbidden to bathe within a hundred yards of any male swimmer over the age of twelve.
 Restrictions in behavior and bathing costumes were slowly relaxed during the 1920s, and by the 1930s, this could result in men swimming nude within the view of women.
-In Brazil, in some nudist magazines published in 1950s, tried to convince Brazilian women to take part in nudist camps and beaches.
+In Brazil, some nudist magazines published in 1950s tried to convince Brazilian women to take part in nudist camps and beaches.

 In places limited to men, communal nudity in the U.S. and other Western countries was the norm for much of the 20th century.
 Males have been more likely than females to be expected to swim nude in indoor pools or to share communal showers in school locker rooms with other members of the same sex.
 These expectations were based on cultural beliefs that females need more privacy than males.
 Social attitudes at the time maintained that it was healthy and normal for men and boys to be nude around each other and schools, gymnasiums, and other such organizations typically required nude male swimming in part for sanitary reasons due to the use of wool swimsuits.
 In the 1926 edition of the guidelines on swimming pools by the American Public Health Association (APHA), citing the problem of properly cleaning suits, it was recommended that for pools used only by men that they swim in the nude.
 This guideline remained until 1962 but continued to be observed by the YMCA and public schools with gender segregated classes into the 1970s.